stormpath/stormpath-sdk-java/extensions/spring/docs/source/request.rst

 * ``email``: returns ``account.getEmail()``
 * ``givenName``: returns ``account.getGivenName()``
 * ``href``: returns ``account.getHref()``
-* ``bypass``: disables the plugin behavior for this method and delegates to the Servlet Container implementation.
+* ``bypass``: disables the behavior for this method and delegates to the Servlet Container implementation.

 Again, if there is no Account associated with the request, ``getRemoteUser()`` will return ``null``.